-The Talyllyn Railway has made two positive steps to offset the emissions from our coal consumption.
+The Talyllyn Railway is taking positive steps to offset the emissions from our coal consumption.

 The first is a long-term project - partnering with Forest Carbon the Railway has invested in a new woodland project in Breckenhill, Northern Ireland.
 The investment which is validated under the UK’s ‘Woodland Carbon Code’, will lead to the sequestration of 322 tonnes of CO2 over the next 50 years.